Photo by Shirley Jancetic (c) 2022

 About Me

 I’m an American-born writer who lives in the Illawarra and teaches prose fiction and editing at the University of Wollongong, Australia.
-My books include What the Ground Can’t Hold (Picador, 2013) and She Played Elvis (Allen and Unwin, 2009), which was shortlisted for the Australian Vogel Prize.
+My books include Flight (Gazebo Books), This is What it Feels Like (Recent Works Press), What the Ground Can’t Hold (Picador) and She Played Elvis (Allen and Unwin), which was shortlisted for the Australian Vogel Prize.

 I grew up on a small island off of Seattle and trekked across the country to study English Literature and Women’s Studies at Vassar College, NY.
 As part of a study abroad experience, I came to Australia in 1994, and went on to complete my PhD at the Australian National University in Canberra.
 I’ve been teaching at the University of Wollongong since 2003, and I love it.
 My students inspire me to face into feedback, practice perseverance and fail better (writing as rewriting!).
-Crafting novels is something I’m driven to do but it’s not always easy.
-Having a community of writers – some former students, some colleagues – has been the key to maintaining the stamina needed to complete projects of 80-90,000 words.
+Crafting novels and collections is something I’m driven to do but it’s not always easy.
+Having a community of writers – some former students, some colleagues – has been the key to maintaining the stamina needed to complete large-scale projects.

 I’m inspired to write because I want to be in conversation with the great books that have influenced me and taught me what it means to be human.
-I love contemporary work (in no particular order) by Ann Patchett, Haruki Murakami, Chuck Palahniuk, Amy Bloom, Deborah Levy, Rachel Cusk, Marlee Ward, Julia Prendergast, Anthony Macris, Christine Howe, Joshua Lobb, Catherine McKinnon, Kent Haruf, Michael Cunningham, Luke Johnson, Amy Tan, Angela Flournoy, Jeanette Winterson, Don Delillo, Colum McCann, Lorrie Moore, Alessandro Baricco, Eduardo Galeano, Alice Walker, Margaret Atwood, Ursula LeGuin, Karen Joy Fowler, Lydia Davis…
+I love contemporary work (in no particular order) by Ann Patchett, Ellen van Neervan, Haruki Murakami, Chuck Palahniuk, Amy Bloom, Deborah Levy, Ali Cobby Eckermann, Tamryn Bennett, Rachel Cusk, Marlee Ward, Julia Prendergast, Anthony Macris, Richard Powers, Christine Howe, Joshua Lobb, Catherine McKinnon, Kent Haruf, Michael Cunningham, Luke Johnson, Amy Tan, Angela Flournoy, Jeanette Winterson, Don Delillo, Colum McCann, Lorrie Moore, Alessandro Baricco, Eduardo Galeano, Alice Walker, Margaret Atwood, Ursula LeGuin, Karen Joy Fowler, Lydia Davis…